 Linux is ready for the desktop but enterprises aren’t quite ready for Linux, some industry insiders say.

-Companies stick with what they know and what users are comfortable with, Gulker said.
-“Microsoft may not be the greatest business partner, by hey, it works.”
+Companies stick with what they know and what makes users comfortable, Gulker noted.
+“Microsoft may not be the greatest business partner, but hey, it works,” he said.

-For instance, he said, when firms upgraded their desktops from Windows 95 to Windows 98 there were just enough changes to trip up the average user.
+Gulker explained that the adoption of any new technology always causes some productivity loss, and CIOs fear the loss would be too great.
+“Large corporations fear lost productivity even more than they like low costs,” he said.
+For instance, he said, when firms upgraded their desktops from Windows 95 to Windows 98, there were just enough changes to trip up the average user.
 Losing a week’s worth of productivity is enough to wreck a large company’s quarterly financial numbers, Gulker said.

-One firm that’s looking at Linux very seriously is Canadian Tire Financial Services Inc. in Welland, Ont.
-The company is rolling out its first Linux pilot: SUSE Enterprise Linux (SLES) 9 from Novell Inc. running on a blade server.
-It is in the process of hammering out a Linux strategy and is meeting with IBM Corp. next week in Austin, Tex. to get advice on its open source plans.
+Major Windows upgrades tend to require a hardware upgrade but migrating to Linux does not usually require better hardware.
+This means companies can extend the life of their desktop PCs by one or two years, Gulker said.
+Canadian Tire Financial Services Inc. in Welland, Ont., is just undertaking its first Linux pilot: SUSE Enterprise Linux (SLES) 9 from Novell Inc. running on a blade server.
+The company is in the process of hammering out a Linux strategy and is turning to IBM Corp. for assistance.

 Canadian Tire Financial is testing Linux to see if the company derives any cost savings from the open source platform, said Troy Michaud, senior infrastructure planner at the firm.